 Future students centre

-The Centre consists of Prospective Students' Service and the Customer Management Unit.
-It is the first port of call for all questions
+The Centre consists of the Prospective Students' Service and the Customer Management Unit.
+It is your first port of call for overall questions

 The Prospective Students' team hosts information sessions and tours of the Bentley Campus throughout the year.
 Students

 of any age, parents or advisors are welcome to attend.
-Check the dates for the sessions that particularly match your needs on
+Check the dates for the sessions that you're particularly interested in on

 The Future Students Centre is located in Hayman Hall - Building 102 (opposite Curtin International).
 Operating